International Institute of Refrigeration: Section D: Storage and Transport

 The IIR's Commission D2 on Refrigerated Transport is extremely active.
-In addition to the IIR's four yearly congress, Commission D2 participates in the IIR Conference on Sustainability and the Cold Chain, held out of synchronisation to the congress.
+In addition to the IIR's four-yearly congress, Commission D2 participates in the IIR Conference on Sustainability and the Cold Chain, held out of synchronisation with the congress.

 Every year, Commission D2 CERTE test engineers meet in a European country to discuss refrigerated transport technology and testing issues.
 This group subsequently advises the United Nations working party on transport of perishable foodstuffs held each year in Geneva.
 Commission D2 is currently addressing the “Cold Chain for Pharmaceutical Products” and will add this to regular transport discussion and advisory topics.
 Commission D2 also helps to produce Informatory Notes to assist in areas of technical or regulatory difficulty.

-The role of the IIR is well recognized, and in particular, the expertise of the members of Commission D2 makes an important contribution to refrigerated transport issues: reducing food wastage and minimizing emissions.
+The IIR is recognised, for its contributions to refrigerated transport, particularly through the work of its Commission D2.
+The commission's research addresses food waste reduction and emissions mitigation.

-Section E: Air Conditioning, Heat pumps and Energy Recovery
+Section E: Air Conditioning, Heat Pumps, and Energy Recovery

-IIR Section E co-ordinates the work of the both Commissions E1 Air-Conditioning and E2 Heat Pumps and Heat Recovery.
+IIR's Section E coordinates the work of both "Commission E1: Air-Conditioning" and "Commission E2: Heat Pumps and Heat Recovery".

-The core activities and interests of both Commissions are strongly connected resulting in tight collaborate and jointly organised conferences.
+The core activities and interests of both Commissions are strongly connected, resulting in tight collaboration and jointly organised conferences.

 Air-conditioning is a subject that is now more frequently addressed due to both better comfort in an increasing number of countries and the effects of global warming.
 Now, even countries where demand for air-conditioning during summer months was limited, due to a cooler climate, require the operation of an air-conditioning plant for longer periods.
-The demand of heating is nevertheless significant and the most efficient system to provide heating is undoubtedly the heat pump.
+The demand for heating is nevertheless significant, and the most efficient system to provide heating is undoubtedly the heat pump.
 No other technology can provide net primary energy savings, economic benefits to users and reduced climate impact at the same time.

-Also providing a cooling effect, the heat pump is expected to be the most common solution in the future for all year round operations.
-The combination of these technologies, with heat recovery capable buildings or industrial plants, cooling and heating requirements can be meet in the most efficient, reliable, cost-effective and environmentally friendly way.
+As it is also able to provide a cooling effect, it is theorised that heat pumps are expected to become a more common solution for year-round needs.
+When combined with heat recovery-capable buildings or industrial plants, it is expected that cooling and heating requirements can be met in an efficient, reliable, cost-effective, and environmentally friendly manner.